swcarpentry/python-novice-inflammation/pages/05-defensive.md

 by measuring carefully before cutting a piece of wood is much greater than the time that measuring takes.

-#### Objectives

-*   Explain what an assertion is.
-*   Add assertions to programs that correctly check the program's state.
-*   Correctly add precondition and postcondition assertions to functions.
-*   Explain what test-driven development is, and use it when creating new functions.
-*   Explain why variables should be initialized using actual data values rather than arbitrary constants.
-*   Debug code containing an error systematically.

 ### Assertions